 Notobubon galbanum, blister bush or in Afrikaans bergseldery (mountain celery), is a robust, resin-scented shrub that grows from 1 m to 3 m.
 The name has recently been changed from Peucedanum galbanum.

 The genus, generally referred to as hog’s fennel, belongs to the Apiaceae or carrot family, but this species is inedible and shouldn’t be touched.
 It has a taproot and hollow stems that branch sparsely.

-The habitat is mainly upper slopes, often sheltered among rocks, in ravines and damp areas.
-The plant is normally found growing in well-drained clay or sandy soils.
-The species is not considered threatened early in the twenty first century (Manning, 2007; www.redlist.sanbi.org).
+The habitat is mainly upper slopes, often sheltered among rocks, in ravines and damp areas in winter rainfall conditions.
+The plant favours well-drained clay or sandy soils.
+The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2007; Bean and Johns, 2005; www.redlist.sanbi.org).